stephenlacy/gulp-stylus/README.md

 ### stylus(options)

 #### options.use
-Type: `Array`
+Type: `Object`
 Default: `undefined`

-Array of string representing names of modules which will be used as extensions to Stylus (e.g. 'nib').
+Object of key-value pairs representing names of modules along with their configuration which will be used as extensions to Stylus (e.g. 'nib').
 Modules are required inside of the plugin and invoked.

 Options to the stylus stream are passed straight through to the stylus module.